The-going/evlproject/content/_index.md

 activities, separated from the common work running in-band.
 Doing so requires a few kernel subsystems to know intimately about such a stage.
-An architecture-independent interface should enable any flavour of autonomous cores to run over the out-of-band stage the main kernel defines.
+An architecture-independent interface should enable any flavour of autonomous core to run over the out-of-band stage the main kernel defines.
 This is the goal of the [Dovetail]({{% relref "dovetail/_index.md" %}}) interface which is being worked out.